jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-07-21 Done Content Changes for System Command Call Notations Article

-- [x] Assignment direction might be reversed in the section "Explicit Get & Set Argument Notation". > Checked    both Circle Language Spec and Circle Construct Drafts.
+- [x] Assignment direction might be reversed in the section "Explicit Get & Set Argument Notation". > Checked both Encircle Language Spec and Encircle Construct Drafts.
 - [x] Add a sentence?
 The "Explicit Get & Set" section goes into notations of the New and Add commands as well, even though the title of the section may not say it.
 Change the title?
 Or excuse it in the content?

 ### 2020-07-21 Done Content Changes for System Command Call Notations Article